rolandjansky/athena/Generators/PowhegControl/doc/README.md

 ### Re-using integration files - :warning: section contains outdated information and will be revised soon :warning:

+:warning: :warning: :warning: Also, the needed files are (or should be, if everything works) put by PowhegControl in a tarball called integration_grids.tar.gz at the end of the run.
+So if you want to re-use them later in a clean directory, you just need to either (in releases older than 21) use it as argument of the --inputGenConfFile option of the transform, or (from release 21, which uses the new workflow for MC production) rename it according to the convention explained here (i.e. mc_13TeV.[physicsShort].GRID.tar.gz) and put it in the directory where the joboption is (and this directory would be your argument for --jobConfig).

 If the integration step (before events are generated) is lengthy, the integration step can be skipped by re-using the Powheg integration